SEND Information Report

 - Attend review meetings, and where possible working with support to lead on a pupil centred review

 - Co-construct SEBS targets

 - Suggest how school can better provide for their needs

 How will my child’s learning needs be assessed and their progress monitored?

 Assessment of pupil progress takes place on a regular and daily basis which may include teacher, peer and self-review assessments.
 Assessments also take place prior to and at the end of specific pieces of work.
 All assessments aim to inform teacher’s planning of the pupil’s next steps in learning.

-In addition to academic assessments, other assessments will be completed such as Boxall Profile for Young People (Social & Emotional Development), Emotional Literacy Checklist and Strength and Difficulties Questionnaire (SDQs) if taking part in a 1:1 SEBS intervention.
+In addition to academic assessments, other assessments will be completed including the Emotional Literacy Checklist and Strength and Difficulties Questionnaire (SDQs) if taking part in a 1:1 SEBS intervention.